marknormanread/marknormanread.github.io/_pages/publications.md

 ## 2019

-_CAM Fois, TYL Le, A Schindeler, S Naficy, DD McClure, **MN Read**, P Valtchev, A Khademhosseini, F Dehghani_.
+_CAM Fois, TYL Le, A Schindeler, S Naficy, DD McClure, **MN Read**, P Valtchev, A Khademhosseini and F Dehghani_.
 (2019).
 [Models of the Gut for Analyzing the Impact of Food and Drugs.](/pubs/Fois_2019_ModelsGut.pdf) **Advanced Healthcare Materials** 8(21):1900968.